gitextensions/GitExtensionsDoc/source/modify_history.rst

 .. image:: /images/rebase_interactive.png

-You could have a look to this _documentation: https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History to better understand all the possibilities offered.
+You could have a look to `Git documentation <https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History>`_ to better understand all the possibilities offered.

 The options offered are :